RetoSchneider/FortuneForgeSL/README.md

 - Result Display: Enjoy the clarity and ease of viewing your generated number combinations, presented in an organized and readable format for effortless selection and reference.

 Dive into the world of the Swiss Lotto with an innovative approach to generating lottery numbers.
-Whether you're a seasoned lottery player or new to the game, the SwissLotto Combination Generator is designed to offer you a fun, engaging, and potentially rewarding experience.
+Whether you're a seasoned lottery player or new to the game, the Fortune Forge: Swiss Lotto Edition is designed to offer you a fun, engaging, and potentially rewarding experience.
 Try it out today and take a step closer to your next big win!

 📋 Installation: